I work on a variety of topics at the interface of biology and anthropology. Below is a brief summary of three areas of ongoing research.

 Human societies range in size from bands of a few tens of individuals to nations of millions.
 What mechanisms keep human groups together?
 What evolutionary forces shaped the diversity in human social systems?
 And what is social complexity, anyway?

 A collaboration with Sergey Gavrilets (National Institute for Mathematical and Biological Synthesis) explores the evolutionary dynamics of cooperative behaviour in situations of between-group conflict.
-I am also involved in a collaborative project led by Jerry Sabloff at the Santa Fe Institute that investigates the origin of the diversity in human social systems.
+I was also involved in a collaborative project led by Jerry Sabloff at the Santa Fe Institute that investigates the origin of the diversity in human social systems.